Grading and Difficulty Levels

 The approach that's used in Puzzle Maker Pro is easy to use, but there are some caveats, which I'll explain after describing the main approach.

-Basically, a 9x9 sudoku has 81 squares, while a 10x10 sudoku has 100 squares and a 16x16 sudoku has 256 squares.
-Sudoku variations have more squares as well, e.g. a Triathlon puzzle has 189 squares and a Samurai sudoku has 360 squares.
+A 9x9 sudoku has 81 squares, while a 10x10 sudoku has 100 squares and a 16x16 sudoku has 256 squares.
+Sudoku variations have more squares as well.
+For example, a Triathlon sudoku has 189 squares and a Samurai sudoku has 360 squares.

 The approach chosen for Puzzle Maker Pro is to scale the difficulty level thresholds proportionally: When a 9x9 sudoku needs 7 hidden singles to be considered Level 3, a 10x10 sudoku would need 9 or 10, a 16x16 sudoku would need 22 and a Samurai Sudoku would need 32 hidden singles to be Level 3.